 Even though RSV is responsible for many pediatric hospitalizations each year, most children get it by the time they’re two years old without developing serious complications.

 Stridor and difficulty breathing are always signs that someone needs medical attention.
-If you or a loved one experience either of these symptoms, you need to seek medical attention promptly.
+If you or a loved one experience either of these symptoms, you must seek medical attention promptly.

 Similarities and Differences Between RSV and Croup

-Respiratory syncytial virus (RSV) and croup are two common respiratory illnesses that affect children, particularly those under the age of 3.
+Respiratory syncytial virus (RSV) and croup are two common respiratory illnesses affecting children, particularly those under 3.
 While they share some similarities, they also have distinct differences.

 Diagnosing RSV and Croup